-As at 31 December 2020 and 2019 non-current assets held for sale are represented by property of the administrative residential building in Almaty, as well as unused vehicles.
-The Company plans to recover their carrying amount through sale rather than through continuing use.
+As at 31 December 2021 and 2020 non-current assets held for sale are represented by property of the administrative building in Almaty, as well as unused vehicles.
+The Company intends to recover their carrying amount through sale rather than through continuing use.
 These assets were recognized at the lower of their carrying amount and fair value less costs to sell and are available for immediate sale in their present condition.
 At the end of the reporting period, the carrying amount of the given assets does not exceed their fair value less costs to sell.

-The net amount of income from the sale of specified assets amounted to 63,446 thousand Tenge (Note 31).
+The net amount of income from the sale of specified assets during 12 month 2021 amounted to 46,677 thousand Tenge (during 12 month 2020: 63,446 thousand Tenge) (Note 31).